 I’ve noticed a consistent presence in the therapy process in the recent months: Anger.
 Sometimes it’s a simmering presence, like a pot left on low heat, while someone discusses a complicated work relationship.
 Sometimes it’s boiling over, full of catharsis and release, while in the throes of EMDR processing.
 Sometimes folks are hesitant to acknowledge the pot is full of water, or that the heat is as high as it is, or that they are allowed to have the pot in the first place.

 Anger is one of the most taboo and simultaneously one of the most helpful emotions to experience.
-Our American culture has demonized anger for anyone who is not a cis white male.
-Women are “hysterical” or “bitchy” or otherwise invalidated in their anger, which is even worse for BIPOC or LGBTQIA+ intersectionalities.
-Black men are seen as dangerous while Asian men and other LGBTQIA+ intersectionalities may be mocked for feeling anger.
+Our American culture has demonized it for anyone who is not a cis white male.
+Women are “hysterical” or “bitchy” or otherwise invalidated if they are angry, which is even worse for BIPOC or LGBTQIA+ intersectionalities.
+Black men are seen as dangerous while Asian men and other LGBTQIA+ intersectionalities may be mocked for feeling angry.
 Cis white men fall into the the deadly bind of only being allowed to feel anger, but not given the tools to process it to it’s deeper core.

 The world provides a lot of injustices for us to feel angry about, and yet, due to the stigma surrounding anger for nearly every population, I’ve lost count of how many times I’ve heard (and even said) “I don’t want to feel angry/I shouldn’t feel angry/I’m scared to be angry” and many other iterations of this invalidation we have internalized.
 To my therapist ears, all of these phrases are the knocks of anger wanting to come into the room with us.
 We invite anger in by providing a safe space, listening and validating, and helping identify an action to take or a secondary emotion that needs our attention.